-Members of the Wisconsin Electronic Security Association (“WIESA”) are committed to serving the public with high quality products and services that help protect lives and property through the detection and notification of certain events.
-The WIESA Code of Ethics and Standards of Conduct (collectively the “Code”) is intended to assist WIESA members and their employees in providing these products and services to the public in a highly ethical manner.
+Members of the Wisconsin Security Association (“WISA”) are committed to serving the public with high quality products and services that help protect lives and property through the detection and notification of certain events.
+The WISA Code of Ethics and Standards of Conduct (collectively the “Code”) is intended to assist WISA members and their employees in providing these products and services to the public in a highly ethical manner.

-This Code is binding on all members of the WIESA.
-Failure to comply with this Code may result in disciplinary action, including but not limited to termination of WIESA membership.
-Members are required to respond truthfully and accurately to all inquiries made by WIESA during an investigation into a potential violation of this Code.
+This Code is binding on all members of the WISA.
+Failure to comply with this Code may result in disciplinary action, including but not limited to termination of WISA membership.
+Members are required to respond truthfully and accurately to all inquiries made by WISA during an investigation into a potential violation of this Code.

 Potential and Existing Customers